dbt-labs/dbt-core/.github/ISSUE_TEMPLATE/beta-minor-version-release.md

    - [ ]  [Spark](https://github.com/dbt-labs/dbt-spark)
    - [ ]  [Presto](https://github.com/dbt-labs/dbt-presto)
 - [ ] [Engineering] Create a platform issue to update dbt-spark versions to dbt Cloud.
 [Example issue](https://github.com/dbt-labs/dbt-cloud/issues/3481)
-- [ ] [Product] Release new version of dbt-utils with new dbt version compatibility.
-If there are breaking changes requiring a minor version, plan upgrades of other packages that depend on dbt-utils.
 - [ ] [Engineering] Create an epic for the RC release